sphinx-doc/sphinx/doc/tutorial/describing-code.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sphinx offers several roles and directives to document Python objects,
-all grouped together in :ref:`the Python domain <python-domain>`.
-For example,
+all grouped together in :doc:`the Python domain </usage/domains/python>`.
-you can use the :rst:dir:`py:function` directive to document a Python function,
+For example, you can use the :rst:dir:`py:function` directive to document
-as follows:
+a Python function, as follows:

 .. code-block:: rst
    :caption: docs/source/usage.rst